ASU-VDA-Lab/MLCAD25-Contest/README.md

 - Demonstrating timing improvements post global route by performing netlist optimizations post logic synthesis.

+## Updates:
+We have extended the alpha submission deadline to June 15th.

 ## Why Participate?

 - Showcase your AI-driven EDA innovations and state-of-the-art algorithms for physical-aware logic resynthesis.